by Karin Ash

-As you are aware, whenever you are active on the Internet – whether posting on social media, buying something online, completing a healthcare profile, and so on – your information is being collected into big datasets.
-The field of data science has expanded such that it has an impact on healthcare, government, agriculture, risk and security, airline route planning, gaming, business, and so much more.
-The U.S. Bureau of Labor Statistics projects 36% job growth in computer and information science until 2033 with the 2023 median salary at $108,020.
-And the typical entry level job requires a master’s degree, while some jobs demand additional certifications or a PhD.
-Most of my clients have been admitted to full-time graduate programs, but some have opted for part-time and/or online programs so they can continue to work full-time while completing their studies.
+As you are aware, whenever you are active on the internet – whether posting on social media, buying something online, or completing a healthcare profile – your information is being collected into big datasets.
+The field of data science has expanded such that it has affected healthcare, government, agriculture, risk and security, airline route planning, gaming, business, and so much more.
+The U.S. Bureau of Labor Statistics projects 20% job growth in computer and information research science until 2034, with the 2024 median salary at $140,910.
+And the typical entry-level job requires a master’s degree, while some jobs demand additional certifications or a PhD.
+Most of my clients have been admitted to full-time graduate programs, but some have opted for part-time and/or online programs so they can continue to work full time while completing their studies.

 I recently wrote to a few former clients who were admitted to their target schools and asked them to respond to some questions, which resulted in some advice for future data science applicants.
 Here, I list the questions I posed, followed by a compilation of their responses.